[This is an updated version of a commentary written in 2009.]

 Tweaking and experimenting with room treatments is one sure way.

-Adjusting the turntable sixty six different ways and seeing what the effect is on scores of different records works too.
+Adjusting the turntable sixty six different ways and seeing what the effects are on scores of different records works too.

 Back to Mapleshade